How is SUEZ committed to protecting the oceans ?

 Mainly made of plastic, those waste threatens the whole marine ecosystem: macrowaste, microplastics and now nanoplastics are invading the ocean.

-Since this initiative was launched, SUEZ has encouraged its 90 000 collaborators to organize and/or take part to waste collections throughout the year and all over the world, by acting locally.
+Since this initiative was launched, SUEZ has encouraged its 90 000 collaborators to organize and/or take part in waste collections throughout the year and all over the world, by acting locally.

 Who can take part in the #suez4ocean initiative?